roktiw/roktiw/blog/2025-12-11-remote-desktop-table.md

 * **User Info:** Highly rated for its user experience (UX) and stability, often recommended for non-technical family members due to its simplicity and security model.
 * **Link:** *A dedicated English Wikipedia article is not available.*

+### **🖼️ NoMachine**
+A solid remote desktop tool originally based on the NX technology, known for its performance over LAN.
+* **Origin:** NoMachine 🇮🇹.
+Headquartered in Rome, Italy.
+* **Use:** Uses the proprietary NX protocol, which is efficient at compressing display data.
+It's often used in Linux environments and for cross-platform access.
+* **User Info:** Excellent for local network access, offering near-native feel.
+Setting it up for WAN access is more complex than cloud-based tools.

 ### **🖥️ AnyDesk**
 A German-developed remote desktop application that entered the market later than TeamViewer, focusing on speed and a proprietary video codec, DeskRT.
 * **Origin:** AnyDesk Software GmbH 🇩🇪.
 The company is headquartered in Stuttgart, Germany.